MADPSI/ProjectPandorasToolbox/README.md

 (*) *This feature is, currently, only accessible in the Creature Editor when [Dark Injection](https://davoonline.com/sporemodder/rob55rod/DarkInjection/)'s __foundational packages__ are installed (no additional content added by that mod is required to be active).*

-Currently available or planned (?) are:
+Currently available, planned or in-consideration (?) are:

 * Platonic Solids
   * Cube / Hexahedron / Rectangular Prism.
 Morphable into variously a triangular, rectangular or trapezoildal prisma and a rectangular-based pyramid.